- Get a handle on paying taxes and think about saving for the future.

 - Read Viewpoints special report on Fidelity.com: Take on taxes

 Recognize any savings needs for your future self

 One of the most important things you can do for your financial future is start saving and investing early.
 The earlier you start, the more time you have for your investments to grow.
 Fidelity research finds that saving at least 15% of income a year can help keep an investor on track to a comfortable retirement.1 Don't panic: That 15% includes employer contributions, if you're lucky enough to get one.

 If your employer offers a retirement plan, like a 401(k) or 403(b), make sure you’re signed up.
 For 2019, you can contribute up to $19,000, excluding any match from your employer.
 Make sure you contribute enough to at least get the entire match.
 It can make a tremendous difference.

 For example, Elaine earns $50,000 a year and her employer match is, dollar for dollar, up to 6%.
 To save 15% of her salary, or $7,500, she would need to contribute only 9%, or $4,500.
 That’s because her employer would be contributing the other 6%, or $3,000, for her.

-With a traditional IRA or 401(k), you can exclude contributions from income and your money can grow tax free until you withdraw it at retirement.
-With a Roth IRA or 401(k), you pay taxes up front, but the money can grow and be withdrawn at retirement without paying income taxes.
+With a traditional IRA or 401(k), you can exclude contributions from income and your money can grow tax-free until you withdraw it at retirement.
+With a Roth IRA or Roth 401(k), you pay taxes up front, but the money can grow and be withdrawn at retirement without paying income taxes.

-- Read Viewpoints: "IRA contribution time: traditional or Roth IRA, or both?"
+- Read Viewpoints on Fidelity.com: Traditional or Roth IRA, or both?